d3f4l7d/d3f4l7d/README.md

 ## Common Code Usage 👾

 > [!IMPORTANT]
-> Replace my username "d3f4l7d" to your username if you execute .sh files.
+> Replace my username "d3f4l7d" or "d3f4l7" to your username if you execute .sh files.

 > [!WARNING]
 > Some .sh needs manual configuration with your preferred texteditor (I love Vim.
 Yours?
 I don't know.)